SarahAvery/tiny-app/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
+- Set by default to run on localhost:8080